afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/introduction.md

 ## Solution of Systems of Stuff Balances
 Stuff balances are typically systems of non-linear ordinary differential equations (with time as the independent variable) that often do not have analytical solutions.
 Thus, we need to develop tools to solve stuff balances, or at least develop approximations of the actual solution that we can use in calculations.
 One of the most straightforward techniques to create approximate solutions to stuff balances is discretizing the derivative term using a [finite difference approach](https://en.wikipedia.org/wiki/Finite_difference).

-### Finite Difference Solution of a Scalar Stuff Balances
+### Finite Difference Solution of a Scalar Stuff Balance
 Suppose we are interested in computing the amount of stuff in a system for some time horizon $t_{1}\rightarrow{T}$.
 Further, suppose we broke this time horizon into many small segments, each with length $h$.
 Then, a finite difference approach approximates the accumulation term (the $dx/dt$ term) using a ratio of finite differences on each of these smaller time segments.